 Understanding Maven: Sonatype's Training Classes

-mavenAfter teaching a number of Sonatype's Maven training courses, I've come away with an appreciation for how much knowledge attendees bring to the table and how it can affect the class.
+After teaching many Sonatype's Maven training courses, I appreciate how much knowledge attendees bring to the table and how it can affect the class.
 I wanted to take some time to talk about each class: Who are these classes designed for?
 What do they have to offer the beginner or the expert?
 What is the difference between 101 and 201?
-In this post, I discuss the goals of our courses: MVN-101 and MVN-201, and some of the philosophy behind the content.
+In this post, I discuss the goals of our courses: MVN-101 and MVN-201, and some philosophy behind the content.

-The Essentials, The Fundamentals: MVN-101
+The Essentials, the Fundamentals: MVN-101

-In MVN-101, our introduction to Maven, all students walk away with something new, something they didn't know before they attended the class regardless of skill level, and that's a guarantee.
+In MVN-101, our introduction to Maven, all students walk away with something new, something they didn't know before they attended the class, regardless of skill level, and that's a guarantee.

 Don't mistake the 101 in the course number for a signal that this course is designed to be simple.
 We don't compromise the content, and we move quickly.
 MVN-101 covers a lot of ground for an eight hour course.
 It is a survey of the POM, it is an introduction, and it moves quickly.